NataliVol4ipsa/BignumArithmetics/README.md

 [DONE] 0.1.
 Learn how to use git with Visual Studio 2017

 [AWAITING] 1.0.
 Set up project environment.
 Implement Interface\Abstract class for storing numbers.
-Create three classes with operators overloading that inherit from the interface.
+Create classes with operators overloading that inherit from the interface.
 These are : fixed point, fractional and 2..16-base numbers.

-// I decided to delay implementing of classes except fixed point until the class structure is better defined.
+// I decided to delay implementing classes except fixed point until the class structure is better defined.

-// After research on design patterns I understood that I don't need to use interface (at least in means of storing class instances) and template class can solve the storing problem.
+// After research on design patterns I understood that I don't need to use interface (at least in means of storing class instances in one array) and template class can solve the storing problem.

+// Create a class for every single operation !!!

 [DONE] 1.1.
 Implement simple reading and storing either from a console and file.